RaccoonCH/Rakkit/docs/en/graphql/type/enums.md

 title: Enums
 ---

+# Enums

 Nowadays almost all typed languages have support for enumerated types, including TypeScript.
 Enums limit the range of a variable's values to a set of predefined constants, which makes it easier to document intent.

-GraphQL also has enum type support, so TypeGraphQL allows us to use TypeScript enums in our GraphQL schema.
+GraphQL also has enum type support, so Rakkit allows us to use TypeScript enums in our GraphQL schema.

 ## Usage